Empowering 9-1-1 Calltaking Training with Generative AI: Experiences and Lessons Learned: Introduction

-We address this gap through a longitudinal deployment of a GenAI-powered training system within Metro Nashville Department of Emergency Communications (MNDEC), see photos caputured in routine training in Figure \ref{fig:real-world}.
+We address this gap through a longitudinal deployment of a GenAI-powered training system with Metro Nashville Department of Emergency Communications (MNDEC).
 The system automates two training functions: generating realistic emergency scenarios across 57 incident types with diverse caller profiles, and assessing trainee performance against 1,651 protocol requirements translated from natural language to formal specifications.
 It operates through telephony interfaces where foundation models role-play callers, interact with trainees via audio, and deliver just-in-time debriefing upon session completion.
 After six months, deployment scaled from an initial pilot across 18 instrumented workstations to 190 operational users completing 1,120 training sessions.
 Our analysis draws from deployment logs capturing 98,429 user interaction events and 11,129 system events, 5,244 minutes of audio recordings, and development artifacts documenting iterative co-design with stakeholders.